apache/arrow/docs/source/developers/guide/step_by_step/pr_lifecycle.rst

 ==========================

-Once you are satisfied with the changes, run the :ref:`tests <testing>` and linters and then go ahead and commit the changes.
+Once you are satisfied with the changes, run the :ref:`tests <testing>` and :ref:`linters<styling>` and then go ahead and commit the changes.

 3. Add and commit the changes